And at the end of the day, after all, I resigned to survive…

 People are fast to judge and one feels intimidated in any approach with the world.
 Phrases like “easy Erik”, “it’s alright”… But did they even know the nightmare of being a stutterer?

-It was evident that I felt dead while being alive, I used tricks of every shape, taste and color to cover my stutter, I cried, I beat myself up every moment of my life.
+It was evident that I felt dead while being alive, I used tricks of every shape, taste and colour to cover my stutter, I cried, I beat myself up every moment of my life.
 I always asked myself why me?
 Why me?

 One day I heard a spot on TV and it got me thinking that, if there were others like me, maybe I would find a cure.